Call for Workshop and Session Proposals

 Please submit your proposal via the same link below.
 For-profit individuals and entities must submit as an exhibitor/vendor and must be registered as an exhibitor for the conference or pay an exhibitor fee.
 Workshop and regular session presenters must be practitioners from the field and presentations must be non-commercial in nature.
 To view our complete policy on consideration of workshop and session proposals, please click here.

-Our conference theme is Finding Our Voice: World Languages for Social Justice.
+Our conference theme is Classroom Roots, Global Reach.
+The goal of the conference theme is to build on the strength and momentum of the last several conferences.
+The NECTFL board believes that language learning is a lifelong journey and we try to help learners see the value of the aspirational pursuit of multilingualism.
+A strong start in the classroom can lead to vast horizons of opportunity and a life of quality, pursuing knowledge and purpose in the global community.
 Sessions may address a wide range of topics related to language teaching and learning.
 Proposals should address methods and strategies that are used in PreK-16+ settings.
 Areas of interest include, but are not limited to, the following aspects of the theme:

 Please Note: We welcome all proposals—those with a connection to our theme as well as those that address topics of general interest in the field.

 Thursday will feature more in-depth three and six-hour workshops.
 Proposals with a direct connection to the theme will be given priority, but proposals on any relevant topic will be considered.
 These workshops should feature more opportunities for interaction and offer more in-depth treatment of high-interest current issues in world language education.
 Up to five co-presenters may be listed, including the main presenter/contact.